Register for Upcoming Classes

 (Schools interested in seeing a presentation may request through the NAMI Georgia Office that one be given in their area.
 To request a presentation at your location, please contact firstname.lastname@example.org.)

-NAMI SMARTS is designed to help you learn to summarize your experience as a person with mental illness or as a family member, make an ‘ask’ in 90 seconds, and orchestrate a successful meeting with an elected official at the local, state, or national level.
+NAMI SMARTS is designed to help you learn to summarize your experience as a person in recovery or as a family member, make an ‘ask’ in 90 seconds, and orchestrate a successful meeting with an elected official at the local, state, or national level.
 This class is for those who are new to advocacy as well as individuals with years of experience.
 Pre-registration is required.